01 of 10

 When you have completed the row, you will have the start of your peyote stitch ruffle.
 On its own, this makes a really nice edge.

-Note that the number of beads used for increase and connections in this tutorial are suggestions only.
+Note that the number of beads used for increase and connections in this tutorial is only a suggestion.
 Feel free to play with the number of beads in each row as well as the number of beads you stitch into in each row.
 You will get frillier results or more lacey ruffles depending on the number of beads you use and the number of beads you stitch through on the prior row.Continue to 9 of 10 below.

 09 of 10